sel0nidas/izlebirlikte-old/README.md

 izlebirlikte is an open source youtube video synchronizer made by using real time data sending.
 Not complex, i just put it to explain how it works and can be activated as well.
 Little optimizations should be done, some of them is really chaos.
 I will add a room system and id system as well.
 So far i did that and it works good generally.

-Before trying to use izlebirlikte you must install node.js and run this commands on your terminal/cmd
+Before trying to use izlebirlikte you must install node.js and run this commands on your terminal/cmd (at first, you must indicate the directory with cd command)

 ```
 npm init -y